TosbackCgusBridge-Bot/CGUs-versions/Hp/Privacy Policy.md

 *   Select the email "opt out" or "unsubscribe" link, or follow the opt-out instructions included in each email subscription communication.
 *   To unsubscribe from messages delivered to mobile devices, reply to the message with the words “STOP” or “END.”
 *   Return to the Web page(s) where you originally registered your preferences and follow the opt-out instructions.
 Access to many HP subscriptions is available at the Subscriber's Choice web page.
-*   Write to the HP Privacy Office.
+*   Write to the HP Privacy Office (contact details below).
 Be sure to provide your name, relevant contact information, and specific relevant information about the HP subscriptions that you no longer wish to receive.

 Please be aware that when you opt out of receiving certain subscription communications, it may affect the services you have chosen to receive from HP where accepting the communications is a condition of receiving the services.